Legal-NLP-EkStep/label-studio/roadmap.md

 The easiest way to contribute to Label Studio is by creating a [feature request](https://github.com/heartexlabs/label-studio/issues/new?assignees=makseq&labels=&template=feature_request.md&title=), or review the [existing ones](https://github.com/heartexlabs/label-studio/issues) and leave your comment or vote.

+When you create a GitHub issue, you can assign labels to it with the data type or annotation scenario you're thinking of.
+If you're not sure what labels to add to your request, leave it blank and we'll label it as part of processing issues.

 GitHub issues are processed in the following steps:

 1. Issue is assigned to the [Label Studio Roadmap](https://github.com/orgs/heartexlabs/projects/1) project.
 This means we're on it and things are going to happen.